 Crib in Provence

 There are dozens of markets that pop up all over the region selling santons so the people of Provence can add to their collection year after year.
-We will tell you where to buy santons at a local lady who learned from her own parents how to make them – and keeps the tradition alive, with a traditional wood oven and painting by hand (of course).
-Santons tradition orginally comes from the Alpilles regions Arles, Saint Remy de Provence, les Baux de Provence, etc.
+We will tell you where to buy santons from a local lady who learned how to make them from her own parents.
+She keeps the tradition alive using a traditional wood oven and painting the santons by hand.
+The santons tradition orginally comes from the Alpilles regions, which include Arles, Saint Remy de Provence, les Baux de Provence.